Chitty Chitty Bang Bang (musical): UK tour and Singapore (2005–2008)

+US tour (2008–09)

 A US national tour began in November 2008 at the Broward Center in Ft.
 Lauderdale, Florida, with a revised script by Ray Roderick, who was the tour director.
 These revisions have since become part of the licensed script.
 The original US touring prop car is now under exclusive ownership by Tony Garofalo of New York City, released by Big League Productions and currently being used for private display use as well as fundraising events.
 This prop vehicle is a full-sized version and fully equipped with many hydraulically activated stage tricks, such as surround stage mounted lighting, retractable wings, and spinning 45-degree tilt tires.